 Once accepted, how long can I be a part of the DMZ?

-Your membership in the DMZ depends on the program you’re in.
-For example, our Bootcamp program is sixteen weeks long, but our Incubator is 18 months long.
+Your membership in the DMZ depends on the program you’re in – for example, our flagship Incubator is 18 months long.
 Once a part of the DMZ, you always remain a member whether as an active company or in our ever-growing roster of alumni.

 Does the DMZ take equity from startups?

-The DMZ Incubator takes a 2.5% equity stake in common shares from startups in exchange for programming, while the Bootcamp asks for 2.5% equity from companies in the form of options.
-Bootcamp graduates that enter the DMZ Incubator program do not provide any additional equity for the Incubator's 18 months of support.
+Upon a startup's acceptance into our Incubator, DMZ takes a 2.5% equity stake in common shares from startups in exchange for programming.
+Startups who join the Pre-Incubator program will be asked for 2.5% equity in the form of options after 3 months in the program.
+Pre-Incubator graduates who are later accepted into the Incubator program do not provide additional equity.
 Any and all returns on this equity go back to Toronto Metropolitan University, a charitable organization, to support future DMZ operations.
 The DMZ looks for exceptional founders to support on their journey to build, grow, and scale high-calibre tech companies.
-With the move to an equity-based model, the DMZ’s offerings are now more accessible to early-stage startups who could not previously commit to monthly membership fees.
 Having an equity stake in companies further reinforces the DMZ’s commitment to helping founders see long-term success.

 What is the success rate of DMZ startups?

 We monitor the progress of our startups after they exit the DMZ and on average, 65 to 70 per cent of them are successful.
-We define success as startups that have been acquired or are growing after exiting the DMZ.
+We define success as startups that have been acquired maintain growth after graduating from the DMZ.